Mandatory International Health Insurance Policy

 3rd Party Programs (Semester, Academic-Year, Summer)

-Most of UCCS' recommended 3rd party programs include health insurance in the cost of their program fees.
-Please check with your program provider about the details about their international health insurance policy.
+Most of UCCS' recommended 3rd party programs include international health insurance in the cost of their program fees.
+Please check with your program provider about the details for their international health insurance policy to ensure it meets UCCS mandatory international health insurance requirements.
 You will need to upload proof of international health insurance to your UCCS Education Abroad application.

-2. Secure coverage through your existing insurance provider, as long as it meets the above listed recommended minimum insurance requirements
+2. Secure coverage through your existing insurance provider, as long as it meets the above listed mandatory minimum insurance requirements

 3. Purchase an international health insurance policy from a external provider.
-This policy needs to meet the above listed recommended minimum insurance requirements.
+This policy needs to meet the above listed mandatory minimum insurance requirements.

 NOTE: Most international health insurance policies do not include trip cancellation protections.
 If you are interested in this type of coverage it is recommended that you purchase an additional policy for trip cancellation.